Diversity, Equity & Inclusion

 Programs for Medical Students

-Established in 2008, this fellowship provides a stipend for a senior underrepresented minority student to participate in a sub-internship with Stanford's Division of General Surgery.
+Established in 2008, this fellowship provides a stipend for a senior student to participate in a sub-internship with Stanford's Division of General Surgery.
 Apply through SCORE!

-SCORE brings fourth-year medical students from diverse backgrounds to Stanford for a four-week residential clinical training program in one of our clinical departments.
+SCORE brings fourth-year medical students from a variety of backgrounds and life experiences to Stanford for a four-week residential clinical training program in one of our clinical departments.

 Funding Opportunities

 Each year, the department funds 3-6 faculty projects for total first round funding of $250,000.
-At least one research grant will be reserved for a proposal that addresses the topic of racial justice, equity, diversity, and inclusion.
+At least one research grant is reserved each year for a proposal that addresses the topic of racial justice, equity, diversity, and inclusion.

 Programs for HS Students

-Each summer, STaRS hosts a group of talented young individuals who are interested in learning more about the fields of medicine and biomedical research for seven weeks.
-Interns work side-by-side with experienced clinician/scientist mentors, who will challenge, inspire, and guide them on their first steps toward a career in medicine and biomedical research.
-We welcome applications from under-represented minorities, first-generation, low income, and women candidates that possess tenacity and drive, enthusiasm, and curiosity.
-Prior lab experience is not a prerequisite because we recognize that some students don’t have the same opportunities as others to explore hands-on science.
+Each summer, STaRS hosts a group of talented young individuals who will work side-by-side with experienced clinician/scientist mentors and peers.
+This 7-week, in-person experience will challenge, inspire, and guide our interns on their first steps toward careers in healthcare and research.
+Prior lab experience is not a prerequisite.
 Passion, however, is essential.

-This program introduces high school students (many of which are first-generation and low-income) from Mountain View Los Altos HS District to healthcare pathways through field trip visits to Stanford labs and discussions with diverse medical career professionals.
+This program introduces high school students from Mountain View Los Altos HS District to healthcare pathways through field trip visits to Stanford labs and discussions with diverse medical career professionals.

 Cultural QI